 - 2 slices American, cheddar, or Jack cheese

 - Kosher salt

-Melt one third of butter in a large non-stick skillet over medium heat until foaming subsides.
-Add both bread slices and cook, swirling occasionally, until pale golden brown on bottom side, about 2 minutes.
+Melt 1 piece of butter in a large nonstick skillet over medium heat until foaming subsides.
+Add both bread slices and cook, swirling occasionally, until pale golden brown on bottom sides, about 2 minutes.

-Transfer to a cutting board toasted-side-up.
-Place cheese slices on top of one slice, then close sandwich, with both toasted sides facing inwards.
+Transfer bread to a cutting board, toasted side up.
+Place cheese slices on top of one slice, then close sandwich, with both toasted sides facing inward.

-Melt one more piece of butter in the skillet and reduce heat to medium low.
+Melt 1 piece of butter in skillet and reduce heat to medium-low.
 Add sandwich and cook, swirling occasionally, until deep, even golden brown, about 5 minutes.
 Remove sandwich using a flexible metal spatula.
-Add the remaining butter.
-Return sandwich to skillet cooked-side up.
+Add remaining butter.
+Return sandwich to skillet, cooked side up.
 Season with salt.
 Cook, swirling occasionally, until second side is deep, even golden brown and cheese is thoroughly melted, about 5 minutes.
 Serve immediately.